 His book refers to various fires and incidents from the second half of the 20th century.
 We talk about the Ronan Point building collapse in London in 1968 where four people died and 17 people were injured.
 I ask him if, through his recent research, he thinks that the response to that incident was different to what we’ve witnessed with Grenfell.

-He responds, “It was a completely different era, the height of social democracy.
+“It was a completely different era, the height of social democracy.
 Government had a greater role in managing society, so the immediate response was for the state to take control of the situation.
 Back then, politicians were much more likely to take the bull by the horns and do something.”

 The speed of change was different in the 1980s too, when it took only two years to introduce legislation in response to both the 1985 Bradford City fire and the Kings Cross fire in 1987.
 Shane tells me, “It showed where there’s a political will and an ability for the state to respond collectively quickly, it does.
 I think governments now have lost that impetus.”